Is a brush biopsy covered under the dental plan?

 If a member moves from a constant plan to an incentive plan, will the incentive level follow them based on the dental services they received?

-No. If current OEBB members move from a constant plan (Plans 4 or 6) to an incentive plan (Plans 1, 2 or 3) their incentive level start at 70 percent, regardless of their original date of hire.
+No. If current OEBB members move from a constant plan (Plan 6 or the Exclusive PPO plan) to an incentive plan (Plans 1 or 5) their incentive level starts at 70 percent, regardless of their original date of hire.

 How is the incentive level affected if member has a lapse (break) in coverage of more than 31 days?